bas080/furver/CONTRIBUTING.md

 ```
 ```

-added 32 packages, removed 1 package, and audited 402 packages in 2s
+added 32 packages, removed 1 package, and audited 402 packages in 7s

 38 packages are looking for funding run `npm fund` for details

-16 moderate severity vulnerabilities
+1 moderate severity vulnerability

-To address issues that do not require attention, run: npm audit fix
+To address all issues, run:

-To address all issues possible (including breaking changes), run: npm audit fix --force
+  npm audit fix

-Some issues need review, and may require choosing a different dependency.

 Run `npm audit` for details.
 ```